fuzzthink/p2-traffic-sign-classifier/README.md

-# Traffic Sign Classification
++++
+showonlyimage = false
+draft = false
+image = "img/posts/trafficsigns-thumb.png"
+date = "2017-05-31T18:25:22+05:30"
+title = "Traffic Sign Classifier" weight = 2
++++

-In this project - [link to Udacity Repo](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project), we will design and implement a Deep Convolution Neural Networks that learns to recognize and classify traffic signs.
+In this [project](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project), we will design and implement a Deep Convolution Neural Networks that learns to recognize and classify traffic signs.
 Here is an example of a [published baseline model](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) on this problem by Pierre Sermanet and Yann LeCun.
 The goals and various aspects to consider in this project are:

 * Design of the Neural Network architecture
 * Explore and visualize the data set